itspavant/TechnoTribe-EcoFinds/README.md

 4. **Strong Backend Foundation**
    - Odoo handles product lifecycle, inventory, payments, and reporting.
    - APIs connect seamlessly with AI models for smooth data flow.

 ---

+## 🛠️ Minimum Viable Product (MVP)

+Our **MVP focuses on delivering a fully functional core platform** to demonstrate the potential of Eco-Finds:

+- Seller can upload products with automatic **ML categorization**
+- Products are validated using **fraud detection ML model**
+- Users can interact with the **chatbot** for product guidance
+- Core Odoo backend ensures **inventory, order, and payment management**
+- Responsive and intuitive **frontend UI** for buyers and sellers

+This MVP ensures **functionality, usability, and impact** while keeping the platform lightweight and scalable for future iterations.

+---